Bosphorus Express: Typical configurations

 Between Dimitrovgrad and Russe, one or two BDŽ Coaches are added to the train for domestic travel.

 Route

 The journey starts at Halkali station in the suburb of Marmaray, 27 km from Istanbul's Sirkeci Terminal.
 After passing through Edirne it arrives at the town of Kapıkule on the Turkish-Bulgarian border.
-The electric locomotive disconnects and is replaced with a diesel locomotive Passengers need to disembark and cross the rail tracks to clear passport control.
+The electric locomotive disconnects and is replaced with a diesel locomotive.
+Passengers need to disembark and cross the rail tracks to clear passport control.
 After the city of Gorna Oryahovitsa, the train arrives at the city of Ruse on the Danube river.
 A diesel locomotive once again takes over, and it crosses the Danube via the Danube Bridge and into the Romanian town of Giurgiu, stopping at the Giurgiu North Railway Station.
 Then it continues north to Bucharest.
-After circling the city, the train enters from the northwest into Gara de Nord (Bucharest North) station.
+After circling the city, the train enters from the northwest into Bucharest North railway station.